Temple of Isis (Philae)

 Forecourt

-Forecourt or the 'dromos' is the large, paved, trapezoidal area in front of the Temple of Isis.
-This forecourt is flanked by two colonnades on its eastern and western ends.
-The court, perhaps inspired by Hellenistic public spaces was created under Ptolemy VI or VIII and destined to receive visitors during festivities.
+The forecourt or the 'dromos' is the large, paved, trapezoidal area in front of the Temple of Isis.
+The forecourt leads to the first pylon of the Great Temple of Isis.
+Containing various structures, it is flanked by two colonnades on its eastern and western ends.

 Western Colonnade in the Forecourt